Skip to main content

 Size and Weight

-Red foxes have a shoulder height of 14-20 inches (35-50 cm).
-So they are slightly larger than a Shiba Inu or a Beagle.
-Their tail grows 12-18 inches (30-45 cm) long.
-The weight varies between 4 and 22 pounds (2-10 kg) - depending on the season and how much food the animals find.
+Red foxes have a body length of 24-30 inches (62-75 cm) and a shoulder height of 13-20 inches (35-50 cm).
+So they're about the size of a small to medium-sized dog.
+Their tail is 30-45 cm long.
+The weight varies between 8 and 17 pounds (5 and 10 kg) - depending on the season and how much food is available.
 The males are slightly larger and heavier than the females.

 Fur

-Red foxes have soft, silky, thick, long fur.
-It is yellow-red to reddish-brown on the upper side.
-On the underside it is light gray to white.
-The legs and the back of the ears are dark in color.
+Red foxes have soft, dense fur.
+On the upper side it is yellow-red to reddish brown.
+Muzzle, chest and belly are light gray to white.
+The legs and the back of the ears are dark brown to black.

 Tail

-Foxes use their bushy tails not only to keep their balance while jumping or chasing, but also to warm themselves or even as a signal flag to communicate with conspecifics.
+The bushy tail helps red foxes maintain balance while jumping and chasing.
+They also use it to warm themselves in winter or as a signal flag to communicate with fellow peers.

 Diet

-Foxes like to eat small vertebrates, particularly mice, as well as rats, rabbits, squirrels, hedgehogs and geese.
-Sometimes they even polish off fish, frogs or worms.
-However, they're not purely meat eaters.
-They are omnivores.
-They also savour the marvels of fruit such as plums and raspberries.
-Sometimes carrion is also part of their diet.
+Foxes eat small vertebrates, particularly mice, but also rats, rabbits, squirrels, hedgehogs and geese.
+Sometimes they even feed on fish, frogs or worms.
+However, they are not pure carnivores, but rather omnivores.
+They enjoy fruit such as plums and raspberries.
+Sometimes even carrion is also part of their diet.
 There are foxes that live in the city or on the outskirts.
-Although the city is dangerous to them (just think about cars), there is a big advantage: they don't have to walk far to get food.
+Although the city is dangerous to them (just think about cars), it works out well for them, since they don't have to travel far to find food.
 They plunder people's trash.

 Behavior